 Speak with a Columbia Personal Injury Lawyer

-In sum, while people must unfortunately pay lawyers to achieve justice in many cases, and though liens may subtract from your net recovery, without a South Carolina personal injury lawyer and healthcare insurer, you might never receive the medical treatment or settlement award your injury merits.
+In sum, while people must, unfortunately, pay lawyers to achieve justice in many cases, and though liens may subtract from your net recovery, without a South Carolina personal injury lawyer and healthcare insurer, you might never receive the medical treatment or settlement award your injury merits.
 We offer free consultations and would be happy to answer your questions.
 Contact us online today or call us at 803-790-2800.
 Our offices are conveniently located in Columbia and Myrtle Beach, and we have been proudly servicing clients throughout the surrounding areas.
 Contact us online today or call us at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC).